rjainoje/ppdm-automation/Readme.md

 ```
 git clone https://github.com/rjainoje/ppdm-automation.git
 ```

-Navigate to the cloned repository directory:
+Navigate to the corresponding directory:

 ```
 cd ppdm-ansible-playbooks
 ```

 Explore the different folders corresponding to the automation tools and technologies you're interested in.